Haute Route Trek - Adventure Base

 For the experts

-• You’ve been on more adventures than you've had hot dinners and you've built up a crafty skill set to tackle most challenges out there.
+• You’ve been on multiple adventures and have built up a solid skillset to tackle most challenges out there

 • Good technical skills and knowledge